trizen/sidef-book/programming_tasks/P/Permutations_with_some_identical_elements.md

 # [Permutations with some identical elements][1]

-Simple implementation, by filtering out the duplicated permutations:
+Simple implementation, by filtering out the duplicated permutations.

 ```ruby
 func permutations_with_some_identical_elements (reps) {